fslavicek975/e-commerce-app/README.md

 ### 4. Start Redis

-The app uses and Redis.
-You can start it using Docker by running the following command from the solution folder:
+You can start Redis using Docker by running the following command from the solution folder:

 ```sh
 docker compose up -d